NBelzebuth/BShell/README.md

 # BShell

 ### Infos :
-* if the modules installation doesn't work you can download the libs : geopy, requests
+* if the modules installation doesn't work you can download the libs : geopy, requests, rich

 ### Documentation (comming soon)

 ### Comming soon :
 * console.new, console.id = 2.echo Hello, World! etc...
 (In dev)